Feelings After the Birth of Your Baby

 Get breastfeeding support soon after your baby arrives.
 Even if you’re not having problems, checking in with a Public Health Nurse can be very helpful.
 Early support can boost your confidence to know your baby is doing well.

-Check out the Infant Feeding Clinic schedule to find a clinic near you, or call the Health ACTION Line at 1-800-660-5853 to access support right away.
+Check out the Infant Feeding Clinic schedule to find a clinic near you, or call 1-800-660-5853 to access support right away.

 Partners need to allow themselves time to adjust to their new role as a parent.
 The early days of parenting can be overwhelming and confusing.
 Research shows that children who are raised by involved parents have increased self-esteem, do better in school, and have positive social and language skills.
 Check out some of these great resources for more information: